devcmsaliba/Projects/README.md

-# Loggi Projects
+# Projects
-Referring to Module 16
+- Loggi Project on Module 16
+- Fifa players Project on Module 25
+- Countries for LGBT community on Module 25